mitogen-hq/mitogen/docs/api.rst

         where short-lived children are spawned, and only after accounting for all the bad things possible as a result of, for example:

-        * file descriptors open in the parent remaining open in the child, causing the lifetime of the underlying object to be extended indefinitely by the child.
+        * File descriptors open in the parent remaining open in the child, causing the lifetime of the underlying object to be extended indefinitely by the child.
 For example: